Independent calculator. Not a lender, broker, or NMLS-licensed mortgage professional. Disclaimer

 Pay down revolving balances

 Paying off a $5,000 credit card with a $150/month minimum frees up $150/month in DTI capacity.
-That translates to roughly $24,000 more in mortgage approval.
+Under Fannie Mae Selling Guide B3-6-05 monthly debt obligation rules, that translates to roughly $24,000 more in mortgage approval.
 Target cards below 30% utilization, ideally below 10%.

 Avoid new credit applications

-Gather your documents early
+Gather documents early

 Save beyond the down payment

-Closing costs run 2-5% of the loan amount ($6,000-$19,000 on a $380,000 loan), and lenders want to see 2-3 months of mortgage payments in reserves after closing.
-On a $2,400/month payment, that means $4,800-$7,200 in cash reserves beyond your down payment and closing costs.
+Closing costs run 2-5% of the loan amount and are disclosed on the CFPB Loan Estimate (12 CFR § 1026.37).
+Lenders want to see 2-3 months of mortgage payments in reserves after closing per Fannie Mae Selling Guide B3-4 reserve requirements.
+On a $2,400/month payment, that means $4,800-$7,200 in reserves beyond your down payment and closing costs.

 Explore More Guides